gessinger-hj/gepard/README.md

     emit an event with name __hello__

 1.  __gp.info<br/>__
-    show basic information from the broker
+    Show basic information from the broker

-If you want to play with the web-client implementation use the appropriate files in:
+1. If you want to play with the web-client implementation use the appropriate files in:
     __node_modules/gepard/xmp/webclient__
 <br/>
 To simplyfy this the command